 Guinea fowl are said to resemble partridges and chickens, although they behave differently.
 While chickens and other common domestic fowl live quite happily on the ground, some guinea fowl prefer high perches.
 They are also not as tame as chickens and don’t like to be handled.

-Top 6 Species of Guinea Fowl:
+The Top 6 Types of Guinea Fowl

 There are four genera of guinea fowl.
 Within each genus, there are one or two distinct species.
 The characteristics and habitat of each species differ widely which makes these birds fascinating to learn about.